-- ❖ In many areas there are enough local sources for - Renewable energy could provide clean and affordable energy solutions in most rural areas - ❖ Efficient utilisation of energy is an important part of the solution. - ❖ The challenges are to disseminate successful RETs, choose the right solutions in each area/village, have availability of micro-funding, build capacities for installations, maintenance etc.
+- In many areas there are enough local sources for energy (and is renewable) to provide all with basic energy needs for households and small businesses - ❖ Renewable energy could provide clean and affordable energy solutions in most rural areas - ❖ Efficient utilisation of energy is an important part of the solution. - The challenges are to disseminate successful RETs, choose the right solutions in each area/village, have availability of micro-funding, build capacities for installations, maintenance etc.